corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/deploying/overview.md

 section_menu: corda-5-dev-preview
 ---
 The focus of the Corda 5 Developer Preview 2 is enabling CorDapp Developers to write, compile, and run their first basic CorDapps for Corda 5.
+In Developer Preview 2 you can deploy to the combined worker, as described in the [Getting Started section](../getting-started/running-your-first-cordapp/run-first-cordapp.html).
-The deployment and operation of Corda 5 will be explored in future releases.
-In the meantime, you can experiment with building and deploying Corda to a Kubernetes cluster on your local development machine by reading more on the [corda-runtime-os wiki](https://github.com/corda/corda-runtime-os/wiki/Local-development-with-Kubernetes).
+The deployment and operation of Corda 5 will be explored further in future releases.
+In the meantime, you can experiment with multi-worker deployments by reading about the deployment of Corda to a Kubernetes cluster on the [corda-runtime-os wiki](https://github.com/corda/corda-runtime-os/wiki/Local-development-with-Kubernetes).